Numigi/odoo-project-addons/project_stage_allow_timesheet/README.rst

 Project Stage Allow Timesheet
 =============================

-This module adds the notion of time sheet on project stages.
+This module adds the notion of timesheet on project stages.
 With this implementation, the field allow_timesheets on project is now readonly and it is driven by the stage the project is in.